 - 1. Describe AHJ policy and procedures - 2.
-List common causes of fire and their prevention - 3.
+List common causes of fire and how to prevent them - 3.
 Describe the importance of a fire safety survey and public fire education programs to fire department public relations and the community - 4.
 Identify referral procedures utilized by the AHJ - 5.
-Complete forms - 6.
-Recognize hazards - 7.
-Match findings to preapproved recommendations - 8.
-Effectively communicate findings to occupants or referrals
+Complete fire and life safety survey forms - 6.
+Recognize potential life safety hazards - 7.
+Match findings to California Fire Code (CFC) or local ordinances - 8.
+Effectively communicate findings to responsible party or fire code official

-- 1. What is it important to conduct fire safety surveys at occupied structures? - 2.
-What are some essential items to inspect during fire safety surveys? - 3.
+- 1. Why is it important to conduct fire safety surveys at occupied structures? - 2.
+What are some essential items to inspect during a fire safety survey? - 3.
 What are common causes of fire in occupied structures?

-1. Given a survey form or checklist and a location, have students demonstrate the proper method to perform a fire safety survey and communicate results to the occupant or referral entity.
+1. Given a survey form or checklist and a location, have students demonstrate the proper method to perform a fire safety survey and communicate results to the responsible party or fire code official.